 This gets frustrating quickly.
 Bad high notes sound horrid.
 Facial muscles get tired.
 Practice for just a short while.
 When you get annoyed, or the flute stops sounding, or you notice that you have a death grip on the instrument, stop.
 Try again the next day.
 Be patient.

-Start with an instrument on which the high notes are easy to sound, i.e. low pitch but narrow bore, which will probably be sold as a "fife" not a "flute."
-Larger fifes are easier to play, e.g. G is easier than Bb which is easier than a high D instrument.
+Start with an instrument on which the high notes are easy to sound.
+So narrow bore (e.g. sold as a "fife" rather than a "flute") but one of the lower fife pitches (e.g. G or Bb rather than high D).
 The metal fifes from Angus Fifes are the easiest I've found to play.
-Once you can get notes to sound on these easier instruments, you'll be able to translate that ability onto less friendly instruments, e.g. the (big) D flutes or (tiny) D fifes.
+Once you can get notes to sound on these easier instruments, you'll be in a better position to coax these notes out of more reluctant instruments, e.g. the (big) D flutes or (tiny) D fifes.

 If you can't sound all the notes in the second octave (ignoring D#), work on that first.
 Try walking up to them from lower notes.
 It's best to play a familiar standard scale (e.g. D or G), so that you have a clear mental picture of what the next note sound sound like.
 Pick at this note by note until you can sound all of the second octave, including the flute fingering for the third octave D (i.e. OXX|OOO fingering pattern).
 With higher notes on smaller instruments, it often helps to think about giving the note a good "kick" at the start and then backing off the air flow slightly.
 Also practice jumping between the first and second octave versions of a note, esp. the transition from low C# to high C# (i.e. no holes covered).